 The environmental review process is a crucial component of any major infrastructure effort.
 As part of the Palmetto Commerce Interchange project, Charleston County will engage relevant agencies and stakeholders, in addition to the general public, to ensure decisions are made in the best overall public interest.

-Once an alternative has been selected, detailed design and right-of-way plans have been developed, and further public comments have been received during a public hearing next fall, the project will be reviewed for final approval by the Federal Highway Administration, likely in late 2018.
+Once an alternative has been selected, detailed design and right-of-way plans have been developed, and public comments have been received during a public hearing in spring 2019, the project will be reviewed for final approval by the Federal Highway Administration (FHWA).